Web-Development-Project/ConsentSim/README.md

 * Statistics
   * Statistics such as number of times test was taken, average score, max score, and min score will be displayed

+## Design and Development
+### Design
+Many different aspects were considered when initially trying to come up with a design for the website.
+The website is intended for teenagers and older, so based on that and the important content matter we wanted to make the website serious, yet not boring.
+The design of the website was intended to be gender-neutral so that it is applicable and relatable to anyone who wishes to use it.
+This is displayed through the language used, colours, and general appearance.

+### Development
+An agile methodology was used in the development of this project, as it was more suited to both the website itself and the collaborative nature of its development.
+This way, team members could work on different parts independently then come together at various stages to fit everything together.
+Through multiple meetings and prototypes, the project was finally completed.

 ## Launch
 Make sure that you have Python installed
 ```